-Quick 19-item sleep quality check-in for the past month.
+Quick 19-question sleep quality check-in for the past month.

 • Answer for your usual sleep over the past month, not one unusually good or bad night.